adrianbj/PageRenameOptions/README.md

 ### Only rename unpublished pages
 * This is a great option if you want to make names match titles until the point that the page is published.
 After this, changes will not be automatically made.

-### Exempt Roles

-* The selected roles will not be subject to any of the rules below.
-* The name will change automatically with the title, but they will be able to manually edit the page name as desired.
+### Exclude or include specified templates or pages
+This setting determines with the specified pages or specified templates are specifically included or excluded.

-### Excluded Pages
+### Specified Pages
-* Pages that are excluded from the actions of this module.
-Changing the titles of selected pages will behave as though this module is not installed.
-For multi-language sites it is recommended to select the site's homepage.
+* Pages that are either included or excluded from the actions of this module.
+If excluded is selected in the Exclude/Include setting, changing the titles of selected pages will behave as though this module is not installed.

-### Excluded Templates
+### Specified Templates
-* Templates of pages that are excluded from the actions of this module.
-Changing the titles of matched pages will behave as though this module is not installed.
+* Templates of pages that are included or excluded from the actions of this module.
+If excluded is selected in the Exclude/Include setting, changing the titles of selected pages will behave as though this module is not installed.

 ### Initial Differences Protected
 * If checked, further changes to the name (to match a changing title) will not happen if the name is already different from the title (evaluated on page edit initial load).

 ### Prevent Manual Changes
 * If checked, it won't be possible to manually edit the name.
 * If checked, this will disable the "Live Changes Protected" setting since it won't be possible to make any manual changes.

 ### Live Changes Protected
 * If checked, further changes to the name (to match a changing title) will not happen if the name field was manually changed at any time during the current page edit.

 #### Support forum: